Dontsoft/mail-portfolio/README.md

 - Outlook.com
 - Yahoo!

+## Demo
+You can preview this email template here: http://slicejack.github.io/mail-portfolio/

 ## Things to note
 - Some Outlook versions doesn’t render Google fonts properly.
 - Gmail App for android is not fully supported.